 - The Revised Infrastructure Assessment and Delivery Plan

 - Consultation Responses to the Draft Charging Schedule

-The Council is committed to using CIL revenues and other funding sources to help deliver social, economic and environmental infrastructure to support and meet the demands arising from development.
+The Council is committed to using CIL revenues and other funding sources to help deliver social, economic and environmental infrastructure.
+This enables us to support and meet the demands arising from development.

-The Infrastructure Report and subsequent revised Infrastructure Assessment and Delivery Plan were prepared in 2012 and the information within them will most likely have changed (for example, number of GP clinics).
+The Infrastructure Report and subsequent revised Infrastructure Assessment and Delivery Plan were prepared in 2012.
+The information within them will most likely have changed (for example, number of GP clinics).